 2. Post-transcriptional gene regulation and fundamental characterization of the RNA editing complex in trypanosomatid pathogens as a drug target

 The model organisms under study are three related trypanosomatid pathogens, together known as the Tritryps: Trypanosoma brucei group, T. cruzi , and Leishmania species.
 Respectively, these parasitic pathogens cause African sleeping sickness (and related diseases in animals), Chagas’ disease, and the spectrum of diseases called Leishmaniasis.

 Systems analysis of trypanosomatid genomes

-Structural dynamics and developmental regulation of the editosome complex in trypanosomatids
+Dynamics and developmental regulation of the editosome function in trypanosomatids

 Targeting the essential pathways in trypanosomatids for drug discovery